MedHallTune: An Instruction-Tuning Benchmark for Mitigating Medical Hallucination in Vision-Language Models: Methodology

-In this section, we present MedHallTune, designed to mitigate and evaluate hallucinations in VLMs within the medical domain.
-The overall pipeline is illustrated in Fig. \ref{fig:pipeline}.
-We begin by sampling over 100,000 image-text pairs from well-annotated datasets \cite{li2024llava,chen2024huatuogpt} sourced from the PubMed\footnote{https://pubmed.ncbi.nlm.nih.gov/} database.
-In the first phase, we employ GPT-4o \cite{openai2024gpt4technicalreport} to generate instruction-following data that includes both hallucination and non-hallucination examples, enhancing dataset richness through diverse language styles.
-Next, we implement a self-checking mechanism, detailed in Sec. \ref{sec_check}, to filter out incorrect interpretations effectively.
-Unlike prior works that assess hallucinations mainly at the object or knowledge level~\cite{yan2024medhvl,Gu2024MedVHTS} or rely on subjective classifications~\cite{Chen2024DetectingAE}, MedHallTune introduces new evaluation metrics tailored for healthcare scenarios.
+In this section, we present MedHallTune, a large-scale dataset specifically designed to mitigate and evaluate hallucinations in VLMs within the medical domain.
+The overall pipeline is illustrated in Fig.~\ref{fig:pipeline}.
+We begin by sampling over 100,000 image-text pairs from existing high-quality medical VQA datasets, including LLaVA-Med~\cite{li2024llava} and HuatuoGPT-Vision~\cite{chen2024huatuogpt}, which are derived from the PubMed OpenAccess corpus\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}}.
+These image-caption pairs provide a reliable base for instruction generation.
+In the first stage, we leverage GPT-4o~\cite{openai2024gpt4technicalreport} to construct diverse instruction-following samples, where each image is associated with both hallucinated and non-hallucinated instructions in Sec. \ref{sec_data_construction}.
+This dual-generation strategy introduces rich linguistic diversity while providing controlled supervision for hallucination behavior.
+To ensure content validity, we implement a multi-stage quality control procedure in Sec.~\ref{sec_check}, which includes GPT-based consistency filtering and human verification.
+Unlike prior benchmarks that either focus narrowly on object or knowledge-level hallucinations~\cite{yan2024medhvl,Gu2024MedVHTS}, or adopt coarse, subjective sentence-level grading~\cite{Chen2024DetectingAE}, MedHallTune incorporates three types of medical hallucinations and task-aligned evaluation metrics tailored to clinical use cases, offering a more robust foundation for real-world deployment and benchmarking.

-MedHallTune is used to fine-tune existing VLMs, enhancing their ability to manage hallucinations.
-As shown in Fig. \ref{fig:hall} and Fig. \ref{fig:pipeline}b, when users query about non-existent objects or incorrect attributes and knowledge, unrefined models may produce plausible but incorrect responses misaligned with the image content.
+MedHallTune is used to fine-tune and benchmark existing VLMs, enhancing and evaluate their ability to manage hallucinations.
+As shown in Fig. \ref{fig:hall} and Fig. \ref{fig:pipeline}(b), when users query about non-existent objects or incorrect attributes and knowledge, unrefined models may produce plausible but incorrect responses misaligned with the image content.
 After fine-tuned with MedHallTune, models demonstrate performance improvements on both hallucination datasets and downstream tasks, providing accurate answers consistent with the image.